 Tuesday is market day in Settle – continuing a tradition that began over 700 years ago.
 Fresh fish, cheese, eggs and vegetables can be found alongside a wonderful range of plants, clothing and picture frames … and much more besides.
 Soak up the atmosphere as locals meet up to chat in the square and visitors peruse the stalls in this typical Dales setting.

 For many visitors to the area, Ribblehead viaduct is a major draw.
 It has to be the most recognisable, and photographed, structure on the line.
 From the train, if you sit on the right-hand side travelling north, there is a tantalising glimpse of the viaduct curving gracefully ahead when you arrive at Ribblehead station.
 But the best way to really appreciate the awe-inspiring dimensions is to leave the train and go on foot to explore in more detail.
 You can use the well-surfaced stone tracks around the viaduct to experience the scale and get a real sense of the place.
 Walking right up to, and even under, the arches is the only way to appreciate the vision and skill of the Victorian architects and navvies who built it.
-Refreshments can be enjoyed at the pub or in the station’s Visitor Centre where there are some fascinating artefacts on display.
+Refreshments can be enjoyed at the pub or in the station’s recently refurbished Visitor Centre, where there are some fascinating artefacts on display.

 Further up the line, it is possible to access the very heart of the newly enlarged Yorkshire Dales National Park.
 There are some excellent local bus links at Garsdale which give easy access to Wensleydale, and some hidden gems such as the amazing waterfall at Hardraw.
 The ever-popular market town of Hawes makes a great base for walks and a spot of cheese-tasting!
 When you’re at Garsdale station, don’t forget to visit the beautiful bronze statue of Ruswarp the collie dog.